Comparisons

 | Own-app analytics | Yes — actual sales, downloads, subscriptions, ad spend | No account sync; your app gets the same public-signal estimates as any other |

 Neither column wins outright because they answer different questions.
 Appfigures answers “how is my app doing?” with real numbers.
-GetAppNiche answers “is this niche worth entering, and what do the incumbents make?” with labeled estimates — real numbers for that question don’t exist anywhere, since Apple publishes no per-app revenue.
+GetAppNiche answers “is this niche worth entering, and what do the incumbents make?” with labeled estimates — real numbers for that question don’t exist anywhere, since neither Apple nor Google publishes per-app revenue.

 When is Appfigures the better pick?